Iron(II) fumarate

 Iron(II) fumarate, also known as ferrous fumarate, is the iron(II) salt of fumaric acid, occurring as a reddish-orange powder, used to supplement iron intake.
 It has the chemical formula auto=1|C4H2FeO4.
 Pure ferrous fumarate has an iron content of 32.87%, therefore one tablet of 300 mg iron fumarate will contain 98.6 mg of iron (548% Daily Value based on 18 mg RDI).

 Iron supplement

-Ferrous fumarate is often taken orally as an iron supplement to treat or prevent iron deficiency anaemia.
+Ferrous fumarate is often taken orally as an iron supplement to treat or prevent iron deficiency anemia.
+Mixtures of ferrous fumarate and potassium iodate, "double fortified salt", are used to address both iron and iodine deficiencies.